mon231/com.rel.mujde/README.md

 Then, mujde fetches the list of scripts it should inject to that app (using `XSharedPreferences`). <br />
 If that list isn't empty, mujde (`installHookOnActivityCreation`) installs hook on `Activity.onCreate` function, <br />
 Which lets us get a callback whenever a new activity is started in that app (which we already know that has scripts the user wants to inject into). <br />
-Then, from that hook, mujde sends an injection-request from the app's context to mujde's broadcast-listener named `InjectionRequestHandler`. <br />
+Then, from that hook, mujde sends an injection-request from the app's context to mujde's broadcast-listener named `InjectionRequestHandler`.

-That handler sends the injection-request to mujde's injection service (`FridaInjectorService`) via intent, <br />
+That handler sends parses the injection-request via intent, <br />
-And the service creates `frida-inject` subprocesses (as root user) to inject the selected scripts into the started app. <br />
+And creates `frida-inject` subprocesses (as root user) to inject the selected scripts into the started app. <br />
 NOTE that the scripts will be re-injected whenever the app creates/re-creates any activity.

 Mujde manages the local scripts repository in the app-data folder's `files` subfolder. <br />